cednore/localhostings/CONTRIBUTING.md

 # Contributing

+We welcome your contributions to this project!
 Please submit your issues and pull requests directly on [this repo](https://github.com/cednore/localhostings).
-Please do consider followings when you are opening;
+Here are some important points to consider:

-1. Please follow [`gitmoji`](https://gitmoji.dev/) standard when you are making commits for PR.
+1. **Commit Guidelines:** Please follow the [`gitmoji`](https://gitmoji.dev/) standard when making commits for your pull requests.
-2. I use this repo to manage the hosting of my local web applications.
-Please don't submit changes might affect my infrastructure.
+2. **Infrastructure Impact:** This repository is used to manage the hosting of my local web applications.
+Please avoid submitting changes that might affect my infrastructure.
-3. All the secrets (e.g environment variables for each docker containers) are living outside of this repo, since this repo was meant to be public.
-If you found any sensitive data leak, please send an email to **<cednore@gmail.com>** or submit an [issue](https://github.com/cednore/localhostings/issues) and attach [`security`](https://github.com/cednore/localhostings/labels) label.
+3. **Sensitive Data:** All secrets, such as environment variables for each Docker container, are stored outside of this repository to maintain security.
+If you discover any sensitive data leaks, please send an email to **<cednore@gmail.com>** or submit an [issue](https://github.com/cednore/localhostings/issues) and attach the [`security`](https://github.com/cednore/localhostings/labels) label.